jlehtine/ai-chatter/README.md

   get an alternative response.
 Also, if you experience timeout errors then this command can be used for repeating the timeouted request.

+- `/instruct <instructions>`
+  Set or clear per-chat instructions given to the language model for this chat.
+  The specified instructions are prefixed to any chat history in this chat.
+This can be used to control the language model behaviour.
+For example: _"In this chat you will only respond with binary ones and zeros."_ The specified instructions will replace any existing instructions for this chat.
+If no instructions are specified then any existing instructions are cleared.

 - `/history [clear]`
   Show or clear chat history which is the basis for chat completion responses.